Australian Secret Intelligence Service

+The Australian Secret Intelligence Service (ASIS /'eɪsɪs/) is the foreign intelligence agency of the Commonwealth of Australia, responsible for gathering, processing, and analysing national security information from around the world, primarily through the use of human intelligence.
+The service was formed in 1952, however its existence remained secret within much of the government and to the public until 1972.
+ASIS is a primary entity of the Australian Intelligence Community.

 ASIS is part of the Department of Foreign Affairs and Trade (DFAT) portfolio and has its headquarters in Canberra.
-Its director-general, currently Paul Symon, reports to the minister for foreign affairs.
+Its director-general, currently Kerri Hartland, reports to the minister for foreign affairs.
+The service is comparable to the CIA (US) and MI6 (UK).

 History

-On 13 May 1952, in a meeting of the Executive Council, Prime Minister Robert Menzies established ASIS by executive order under s 61 of the Constitution, appointing Alfred Deakin Brookes as the first director-general of ASIS.
-The existence of ASIS remained secret even within the Government until 1972.
+On 13 May 1952, in a meeting of the Executive Council, Prime Minister Robert Menzies established ASIS by executive order under s.
+61 of the Australian constitution, appointing Alfred Deakin Brookes as the first director-general of ASIS.
+The existence of ASIS remained secret even within the Australian Government until 1972.

 Its Charter of 15 December 1954 described ASIS's role as 'to obtain and distribute secret intelligence, and to plan for and conduct special operations as may be required'.
-ASIS was expressly required to 'operate outside Australian territory'.
-A Ministerial Directive of 15 August 1958 indicated that its special operations role included conducting 'special political action'.
+ASIS was expressly required to "operate outside Australian territory".
+A Ministerial Directive of 15 August 1958 indicated that its special operations role included conducting "special political action".
 It also indicated that the organisation would come under the control and supervision of the Minister for External Affairs rather than the Minister for Defence.
 At the time, ASIS was substantially modelled on the United Kingdom's Secret Intelligence Service, also known as MI6.
 ASIS was at one time referred to as MO9.

-On 1 November 1972, the existence of ASIS was sensationally exposed by The Daily Telegraph which ran an exposé regarding recruitment of ASIS agents from Australian universities for espionage activities in Asia.
+On 1 November 1972, the existence of ASIS was sensationally revealed by The Daily Telegraph which ran an exposé of recruitment of ASIS agents from Australian universities for espionage activities in Asia.
 Soon after The Australian Financial Review published a more in-depth piece on ASIS, the Australian Security Intelligence Organisation (ASIO), and the then Joint Intelligence Organisation (JIO), Defence Signals Division (DSD) and Office of National Assessments (ONA).
-It stated that '[t]he ASIS role is to collect and disseminate facts only.
-It is not supposed to be in the analytical or policy advising business though this is clearly difficult to avoid at times'.
-The Ministerial Statement of 1977 stated that the 'main function' of ASIS was to 'obtain, by such means and subject to such conditions as are prescribed by the Government, foreign intelligence for the purpose of the protection or promotion of Australia or its interests'.
+It stated that "[t]he ASIS role is to collect and disseminate facts only.
+It is not supposed to be in the analytical or policy advising business though this is clearly difficult to avoid at times".
+The Ministerial Statement of 1977 stated that the "main function" of ASIS was to "obtain, by such means and subject to such conditions as are prescribed by the Government, foreign intelligence for the purpose of the protection or promotion of Australia or its interests".